 After you understand what archiving is all about, it's quite straightforward.
-To archive the OuickBooks company file, follow these steps:
+To archive the QuickBooks company file, follow these steps:

-1. Choose the File Utilities Clean Up Company Data command.
+1. Choose the File⇔Utilities⇔Clean Up Company Data command.

-OuickBooks displays the Clean Up Company Data dialog box, as shown in Figure 2-7.
+QuickBooks first displays a prompt that says Budget Data May Be Removed During Cleanup.
+Do You Want to Continue Anyway?
+Click the Yeah Of Course button.
+QuickBooks then displays the Clean Up Company Data dialog box, as shown in Figure 2-7.